-- (a) Commercially available robot certified by the Biped Robot Association. - (b) Complies with the rules stipulated for each certified robot listed on the official ROBO-ONE website. - (c) Does not use optional parts other than the certified optional parts listed on the official ROBO-ONE website. - (d) If making modifications beyond what is stated in the user's manual, etc. for a commercially available robot that is provided by the manufacturer, the weight must not increase more than 20% and the length of the left and right arms must not exceed more than 260 mm each.
-However, the weight must not exceed 2 kg.

-Modifications may include adding color, adding stickers, adding head parts that do not enhance performance, decorating with paper, fabric, plastic, or sponge materials, and changing the software.
-Adding decorative lights and sensors and changing the control microprocessor are also permitted.
+- (a) Commercially available robot certified by the Biped Robot Association. - (b) Complies with the rules stipulated for each certified robot listed on the official ROBO-ONE website. - (c) Do not use optional parts other than the certified optional parts listed on the official ROBO-ONE website. - (d) When attaching a part to arms, the weight must not increase more than 20% and the length of the left and right arms must not exceed more than 260 mm each.
+However, the weight must not exceed 2 kg. - Modifications may include adding color, adding stickers, adding head parts that do not enhance performance, decorating with paper, fabric, plastic, or sponge materials, and changing the software.
+Adding decorative lights and sensors and changing the control microprocessor are also permitted. - e).
+When participating in ROBO-ONE auto, allow weight increase to 20% + 500g due to the addition of CPU board and camera.